voxpupuli/puppet-zypprepo/README.md

 ```

 This Puppet 'type' is a port of the 'yumrepo' type from 2.7 code base
-and is licensed under the ASL 2.0.
+and is licensed under the Apache-2.0.